 The Company moved into its corporate office and laboratory facility located in Berkeley, California in August 2016.
-The Company leases approximately 110,853 square feet pursuant to an Office/Laboratory lease that was entered into in September 2015, or the Heinz Lease.
+The Company leases approximately 110,853 square feet pursuant to an office/laboratory lease that was entered into in September 2015, or the Heinz Lease.
 The Heinz Lease has an initial term of approximately thirteen and a half years expiring on December 31, 2029.
 The Company has the right to further extend the Heinz Lease term for up to two renewal terms of five years each, provided that the rental rate would be subject to market adjustment at the beginning of each renewal term.
-The Company is subleasing approximately 9,500 square feet in its Heinz facilities under subleases that expire December 31, 2020.
+The Company is subleasing approximately 30,100 square feet in its Heinz facility under subleases that expire on or before December 31, 2020.

 The Company continues to lease its former office and research and development facility comprised of 25,000 square feet in Berkeley, California, under a noncancelable operating lease, or the Bancroft Lease.
 The term of the Bancroft Lease expires on December 31, 2018.
-The Bancroft Lease also contains an option to extend the lease for an additional two years.
 The Company has transitioned the entirety of its Berkeley operations to its Heinz facility and in accordance with the terms of the Bancroft Lease, the Company has subleased the Bancroft facility.

 The Company maintains a letter of credit with Bank of America Merrill Lynch as security for the Heinz Lease in the amount of \$468,000.
-The letter of credit is collateralized by a certificate of deposit for \$468,000 which has been included in restricted cash in the condensed consolidated balance sheets as of March 31, 2018 and December 31, 2017.
+The letter of credit is collateralized by a certificate of deposit for \$468,000 which has been included in restricted cash in the condensed consolidated balance sheets as of September 30, 2018 and December 31, 2017.